-In addition, you should review the complete installation log, located on the Ignite-UX server in/var/opt/ignite/clients/hostname/install.log.
+In addition, you should review the complete installation log, located on the Ignite-UX server

-Because errors can occur during the installation that result from other components within HP-UX, all errors may not be written to this log file.
+NOTE Because errors can occur during the installation that result from other components within HP-UX, all errors may not be written to this log file.

 Viewing and Printing a Manifest

 Ignite-UX creates a manifest for each client upon the successful completion of the operating system installation.
 This manifest details all of the installation information for the selected client.
 Use it to ensure that the installation executed as expected and all software was installed, or to keep a record of each client installation.
 The client installation manifest contains the following information:

-- System Information
+System Information

-- System Hardware
+System Hardware

-- Installed Software
+Installed Software

-- File System Layout
+• File System Layout

-- Disk Layout
+Disk Layout

-- Swap Configuration
+Swap Configuration

-- Kernel Configuration
+Kernel Configuration

 You can view or print the manifest when a client installation is complete, as indicated by the Client Status dialog box, by using actions available on the Actions menus.

-Location of Client Manifest Files

-Manifest files for each client installed are saved on the Ignite-UX server in:
+Location of Client Manifest Files Manifest files for each client installed are saved on the Ignite-UX server in:

+/var/opt/ignite/clients/0xLLA/manifest/manifest.info

-/var/opt/ignite/clients/0xLLA/manifest/manifest.info and on the client in:
+and on the client in:

 /var/opt/ignite/local/manifest/manifest.info

-Access from the Ignite-UX GUI

-To view a client manifest from Ignite-UX, select the client and then select View/Print Manifest from the Actions menu; or right-click on a client icon and click View/Print Manifest.
+Access from the Ignite-UX GUI To view a client manifest from Ignite-UX, select the client and then select View/Print Manifest from the Actions menu; or right-click on a client icon and click View/Print Manifest .
 The system search may take a moment.
-An example of a manifest is shown in Figure 4-33.
+An example of a manifest is shown in Figure 6-33.

-Figure 4-33 View/Print Manifest Dialog Box
+Figure 6-33 View/Print Manifest Dialog Box